NeCTAR-RC/nectar-training/package07/sections/connectWithVNC.markdown

     **Destination:** localhost:5901
     Then, click the **Add** button.
 Your tunnel will now appear in the list, similar to the figure here.

-3. You can save the tunnelling along with your session by selecting **Session** in the left pane.
+3. You can save the tunneling along with your session by selecting **Session** in the left pane.
 Click on your session name in the **Saved Sessions** pane, then click **Save** (or create a new name instead by typing in a new name, e.g. called "*TunneledNectarSession*").

 4. Now you can click **Open** to start the SSH terminal.
 The tunnel will now be active as long as the PuTTY terminal window stays open.
 You can use this SSH terminal as a shell into the instance as well (as we have been doing the whole time), while simultaneously having your remote desktop open.